aws-samples/aws-cdk-mediaservices-refarch/LEF/README.md

 After deploying the Secure Media Delivery at the Edge on AWS solution it can be enabled on specific event groups by setting the **eventGroup.cloudFront.tokenizationFunctionArn** configuration parameter in the eventGroupConfiguration file to the value of the **CheckTokenFunction ARN** deployed by the solution.

 Enabling the Secure Media Delivery at the Edge on AWS solution will incur additional costs.
 For a more detailed breakdown of the potential costs [see this page](https://docs.aws.amazon.com/solutions/latest/secure-media-delivery-at-the-edge-on-aws/cost.html).

+**Note:** When configuring Secure Media Delivery At The Edge to work with the Live Event Framework the MediaTailor Content Segment Prefix and Ad Segment Prefix values respectively be set to "[player_params.content_segment_prefix]" and "[player_params.ad_segment_prefix]".

 ### Configuring Workflow to use preferred MediaLive Profile